DIY – How To Make A Milking Table. Read This Before You Start Drilling

 Mark the position

-Measure about 5 inches above the fold at the head/face end.
+Measure about 4 inches above the fold at the head/face end.
+Place a dot with a marker on the wood.

 A 12-inch circle works for smaller builds, but 14 circle is safer for most.